JackHimes/EventTrackerProject/README.md

 # EventTrackerProject

 ## Overview
 This project will be completed over three weekends, and thus progress will be updated per week.
+AWS Deployed website [here[(http://3.13.17.130:8080/NBATracker/index.html)

 1/7/2021:
 Need help keeping track of the NBA?
 Look no further!
 NBA Tracker is full-stack website that allows you to keep track of the NBA including its players, teams, and coaches (further data types to be added in the future).
 This website allows for full CRUD operations (create, read, update and delete) of the team data type (further expansion of CRUD on other data types is planned)